 65

-1 NOTE—If and how the transmitting AP info can be explicitly requested or not requested is TBD.
+(# 1046, #2151)

 2

 An MLD probe request allows a non-AP STA to request an AP to include the complete set of capabilities,

 parameters and operation elements of other APs affiliated to the same AP MLD as the AP.
-The information

-of an AP affiliated to the same AP MLD as the AP identified in the Address 1 or Address 3 field of the Probe
+An AP affiliated to the same AP MLD as the AP identified in the Address 1 or Address 3 field of the Probe

-Request frame is requested if one of the following conditions is met:
+Request frame is a requested AP if one of the following conditions is met (#1675):

 — the Multi-Link element in the Probe Request frame does not include any per-STA profile.